Militia: Cuba

+Czech Republic

+In 2021, the Czech Parliament passed an Act No. 14/2021 Coll., on the handling of weapons in certain cases affecting the internal order or security of the Czech Republic.
+The Act's number 14/21 symbolically refers to the 600th anniversary of civilian firearms possession in the country.
+The legislation establishes "a system of firearms training, the purpose of which is to improve the knowledge, abilities and skills of persons authorised to handle firearms for the purpose of ensuring internal order or the security of the Czech Republic".
+Gun owners can join government endorsed advanced shooting training courses with their privately owned firearms and become members of the militia-style Designated Reserves.

 Denmark

 The Danish Home Guard (Hjemmeværnet) (HJV) is the fourth service of the Danish military.
 It was formerly concerned only with the defence of Danish territory but, since 2008, it has also supported Danish international military efforts in Afghanistan, Iraq and Kosovo.
 There are five branches: Army Home Guard, Naval Home Guard, Air Force Home Guard, Police Home Guard, and Infrastructure Home Guard.

-The Danish Militia played a major role in repelling the Swedish attackers during the assault on Copenhagen in 1659.

-The Danish Home guard are the most highly trained militia men in the world as of 2012 as the receive about 90 hours of training a year in many yearly exercises.
-These include many exercises such as repelling assaults and RPG fire from Afghan irregulars.

-These yearly exercises include marksman training, and desert training for future possible deployment in afghan, as well as CQB training with the Danish special forces Frogman Corps (frømandskorpset).